assets/img/logo.svg

 Data export

 Displayed events can be exported in CSV format using the dedicated button.
-The export respects the selected filters and time range.
+The export generates exactly what you see in the table:

 The export button is disabled if no data is available in the table.